He who controls the past controls the future. He who controls the present controls the past (Orwell, 1984)

 I draw your attention to my more recent post on Universal Suffrage in the UK, and the accompanying ‘videos’, here.

 - The true history of universal suffrage is the history of the working class struggle, not primarily a gendered issue.
 Men, too, had to fight for the vote.

-- At the beginning of the Victorian era only ~2% of men had the vote, and before that fewer still.
+- Just five years before the beginning of the Victorian era only ~2.5% of adults (5% of adult men) had the vote, and before that fewer still.

 - Most men and boys who died, or were maimed, in the first world war did not have the vote.

 - At recruiting drives, the Pankhursts exhorted men to “redeem their word to women” by going to fight in the trenches, fully aware that at least half of these men did not have the vote – whilst they themselves remained safely at home to campaign for the vote for women, only.